-Tim may not have been able to communicate orally but that does not mean he cannot make a decision about his treatment.
-The medical team should not conclude that he does not have the capacity to decide about treatment before giving him all practicable help to make and communicate his decision.
+Tim may not have been able to communicate verbally but that does not mean he cannot make a decision about his treatment.
+The medical team has done the right thing by rendering all practical help to support Tim in making and communicating his decision.